Admissions

 • Information in all the required fields in Penn's application portal.

-• A personal statement (no more than 3 pages, double spaced): Approach this statement as an intellectual autobiography that includes a proposed area of study.
+We suggest that you approach this statement as an intellectual autobiography that includes a proposed area of study.
 Which scholarly questions interest you most?
 Which books, primary sources, research projects, college courses, work experiences, or life experiences would you single out to explain how you arrived at those questions?
 In short, what brought you to the discipline of history, and why have you chosen the area you now propose to study?
-In the last paragraph, please name Penn faculty members with whom you would like to study.
-(Bear in mind that untenured faculty may serve on advisory committees, but they cannot serve as supervisors.)

-• Transcripts from any institution of higher education that has or will grant you a degree.
+Transcripts from any institution of higher education that has or will grant you a degree.
 They must be uploaded in PDF format.
 They can be official or unofficial copies.
 Should you be admitted, and should you accept, you will then be required to submit official copies from the institution(s).

 When you are ready to apply, use Penn's application portal.